Skip to content

 INFO

 mise reads the config file directly — it does not shell out to gh.
-If your gh CLI uses a credential helper (e.g., macOS Keychain) instead of storing tokens in hosts.yml, the token won't be available to mise.
-In that case, set the token via an environment variable or in mise settings.
+If your gh CLI uses a credential helper (e.g., macOS Keychain) instead of storing tokens in hosts.yml, the token won't be available via this method.
+However, mise also supports git credential fill (see below), which can retrieve tokens from system keyrings.

 To disable this behavior: